JCapriotti/apache-karaf-cookbook/README.md

 * `version` - The version of Karaf to install.
 * `install_path` - Optional install path. *(default: /usr/local)*
 * `user` - The user to run karaf-service as. *(default: root)*
+* `retry_count` - The number of times to retry when performing Karaf client actions.
+This is important for slower platforms but generally shouldn't need to be changed. *(default: 20)*
+* `retry_delay` - The number of seconds to wait when retrying a Karaf client action.
+This is important for slower platforms but generally shouldn't need to be changed. *(default: 3)*

 > **Note:**
 > When setting the user to run Karaf as, it is assumed the user is already configured properly.
 When installing features, Maven may use a local repository for the user, which may require a home directory to be set.